riverrun/comeonin/README.md

 You also need to have a C compiler, such as `gcc`, installed.

+Ubuntu and Debian-based systems can get `gcc` and `make` by installing `build-essential` package.
+Also `erlang-dev` may be needed if not included in your Erlang/OTP version.

 For users of Ubuntu, or any other Debian-based distro, we recommend downloading erlang from [erlang solutions](https://www.erlang-solutions.com/downloads/download-erlang-otp), as the version of erlang in the repositories is usually quite old.